Huawei P30 Pro Review

 - 40w fast charging

-Huawei P30 Pro camera offers a versatile selection of stunning features
+Huawei P30 Pro camera offers a wide range of excellent features

 There are three main cameras on the Huawei P30 Pro’s rear, headlined by an all-new Super Sensing 40-megapixel sensor with an f/1.6 aperture and 26mm focal length.